italia/daf-docs/microservices/semantic-validator.rst

 DAF Integration
 -------------------

-This microservice will be integrated in the next months with the front-end component "semantic_frontend"
+This microservice will be integrated with the front-end component "semantic_frontend" in the block called "Public Manager" as you can see in the DAF architecture main schema.

 Endpoints
 -------------------